iapyeh/sshscript/syntax.md

 ## $”””

-This defines a multiple lines one-dollar command.
+This defines a multiple line one-dollar command.
 Single quote or double quote does not matter.
 For example:

 ```jsx